 Our Top Tips On Safe Exercise With Your Pup:

 Begin with short walks and gradually increase your distance as your puppy grows.

 Take regular breaks, and never push your puppy too far.

-Ensure your puppy is trained to walk on a lead during busy areas.
+Ensure your puppy is trained to walk on a leash during busy areas.

 Check the weather and dress your pup appropriately, always avoid walking during extreme weather conditions.

-Start to socialise your puppy with other dogs early on, so they’re more comfortable on walks.
+Start to socialize your puppy with other dogs early on, so they’re more comfortable on walks.

 Consider Your Dog’s Breed